hpassow/jekyll-base/_posts/2018-06-12-Netlify-Exercise.markdown

 <i>Explain, in a couple of paragraphs, what you think 2 major challenges around DNS configuration are for less-technical internet end-users.</i>

 I ran in to this a good deal during my time at GoDaddy.
 The major challenges that I encountered during DNS configuration were usually a misunderstanding of how to properly configure A and CNAME records.
+That's pretty quickly solved with DIG.
+While "technically" DNS propagation can take 24-48 hours, that would be exceedingly unlikely.
+As a general rule, it's almost instantaneous.

+SPF <i>could</i> be tricky, but that was solved by depreciation.
+The only other real major issue I encountered was people not registering their name servers with the registrar.
+That's an issue in GoDaddy, true, but at least in Google Domains, it's pretty quick and easy.
+I tend to believe it's more that GoDaddy's DNS configuration tool isn't as straightforward about that as some others, but I only have extensive experience in their systems.

 <i>A customer writes in saying their “site won’t build”.
 Compose: your best short (2-paragraph) customer-facing answer, without any additional data, that could be useful in the generic case, but would also lead to a customer providing a more actionable response.</i>

 <i>(optional/bonus) Can you set up a redirect from “/netlify/anything” to https://www.google.com/search?q=anything ?  </i>
 Yes.

 And, while I was tempted to just leave it at that, <a href="https://netlify.theroadiswide.com/netlify/timesscar">https://netlify.theroadiswide.com/netlify/timesscar</a> is what you're looking for.
 It's random, but it's what was on the playlist when I was doing this section.